BarstoolSports/backend-challenge/README.md

 ```

 If the server starts up successfully you will see a log in the console letting you know the server is running and listening on port 3000.
 Open the `/dev/status` route to confirm: http://localhost:3000/dev/status

-### Upon Completion
-Provide access to the Barstool Engineer who sent you the challenge so they can look at the solution